FeherBalazs/cora/results/research_journal.md

     - oscillation reduction: lower learning rate from 0.0005 ro 0.0003
     - maybe need to revisit iPC
     - have to revisit latent resetting
-    - outsource hyperparam search to cursor - before that merge the liner probing script to main, and experiment on new branch
+    - outsource hyperparam search - before that merge the liner probing script to main, and experiment on new branch

 Criticism:
   - normal ViT with the same architecture as my 6 block 1 head, 64 dim model reaches 76% accuracy in 64 epochs
-  - I think this means it has the representational capacity for good features.
+  - this means it has the representational capacity for good features.
 Good enough for this classification.
-  - it uses BP and has non-linearity
-  - Can it be that even though it has this high accuracy the learned features are still better in the PC model?
-I cannot really show evidence to that.

 Ideas to test:
  - experiment with regularisation, especially L1 and L2 on h